joelhockey/cirrus/README.md

 Cirrus templates copy the django inheritance model fairly closely and use a similar syntax to both django and trimpath.
 Cirrus tries to make things JavaScripty.
-For example rather than templates 'extending' from each other, the keyword 'prototype' is used, and rather than using 'blocks', Cirrus Templates use functions.
+For example rather than templates 'extend'ing from each other, the keyword 'prototype' is used, and rather than using 'block', Cirrus Templates use 'function'.

-Cirrus parses templates once and compiles them into equivalent javascript objects (which Rhino compiles into bytecode (and the JVM JIT compiler will optimize if needed)).
+Cirrus parses templates once and compiles them into equivalent javascript objects (which Rhino compiles into bytecode (and the JVM JIT compiler can optimize if needed)).
 The Cirrus inheritance model uses JavaScript functions with prototype inheritance to allow child templates to override sections defined in parent template files.